pkienzle/periodictable/README.rst

 1.3.9 2013-04-23
 ----------------

-* Update requirements to pyparsing<2.0.0 (we don't support 3.0 yet)
+* Update requirements to pyparsing<2.0.0 (we don't support python 3 yet)

 1.3.8 2013-04-08
 ----------------